bsegot/ML_NLP_backtest-trading-strategies/README.md

 Conclusions: +
 -the model we trained "work", however most of our returns burn in fees or into the option spread.
 -it is still an ongoing project, new things will be added later, optimizations and tricks to reduce fees.
-Or managing files with an sql server to take care of the increasingly big number of csv files.
+Or managing files with an sql server to take care of the increasing big number of csv files.